geelbertXN/Email-Development-Tookit/README.md

 The script checks if the output folder already exists.
 If it does, the timestamp is appended to make it unique.
 The output folder is then created.

 ### Searching for Patterns
-The script uses a regular expression to find patterns within double square brackets `[[ ... ]]` in the template file.
-These patterns are stored in the `searches` array.
+The script will search for the list of component names listed in the config file that are placed inside [[.*]] double brackets.

 ### Processing Files
-The script iterates through each search string in the `searches` array and searches for corresponding HTML files in the current directory.
+The script iterates through each search string in the `searches` array and searches for corresponding HTML files in the current directory/subdirectory.
 It ignores files in the output folder.

 For each search string:
 - If no matching files are found, an empty HTML file is created in the output folder.